 As of December 31, 2016, the company reported the total asset of 396.87 million baht, which was 35.80 million baht or 8.27 percent decreased from 432.67 million baht in 2015 due to the company's cash and cash equivalents was decreased for 14.14 million baht.
 The operating cash flow increased by 6.68 million baht while the investing cash flow and financing cash flow decreased by 12.83 and 7.99 million baht respectively due to the investment in various activities.
 The company invested 15.27 million baht in shop renovation and expansion.
 The 3.67 million baht was invested to develop new information technology system.
 The 7.99 million baht was also attributed to dividend payments during 2016.
 As well as, the investment in inventory managment and stock level control which resulted in significantly decrease of stock inventory.
-At the end of 2016, the company stock value was 153.23 million baht which was 15.27 million baht in 2015.
+At the end of 2016, the company stock value was 153.23 million baht which was 15.27 million baht or 9.06 percent decreased from 168.50 million bath in 2015.